Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 With no annotations provided, the description carries the full burden of behavioral disclosure.
-It effectively describes what the tool does (compares current gas to averages, identifies cheapest hours, estimates costs) and the return format (dictionary with specific fields).
-However, it does not mention potential limitations like rate limits, data freshness, or error conditions, leaving some behavioral aspects uncovered.
+It explains that the tool compares current gas to 24h/7d averages, identifies cheapest hours, and estimates transaction costs.
+It also describes the return value structure.
+This goes beyond the schema by detailing the computation logic, although it does not mention any side effects or permissions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.